dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 </ContentPage>
 ```

-## Drawing canvas location and size
+## Position and size graphical objects

 The location and size of the `ICanvas` on a page can be determined by examining properties of the `RectangleF` argument in the `Draw` method.